gisaia/ARLAS-stack-birdstracking-tutorial/README.md

     - ARLAS-persistence at http://localhost:19997/arlas-persistence-server/swagger
     - Elasticsearch at http://localhost:9200

-    _Note: You can use the script `start.sh` instead of `docker-compose up` command.
-This script has several parameters that helps you start an exernal Elasticsearch cluster or an ARLAS-server for example_

 __2. Indexing birdtracking data in Elasticsearch__

-- Go back to this repository
-    ```shell
-    cd ../ARLAS-stack-birdstracking-tutorial
-    ```
 - Create `birdstracking_index` index in Elasticsearch with `configs/birdtracking.es_mapping.json` mapping file

     ```shell